someonesdad1/plib/README.md

   incomprehensible.
 This is the "foolish consistency" that PEP-8 was talking about.
   Most programmers don't write such stuff, so they don't feel the pain.
 I haven't found a decent python formatter.
+    - I like ruff, but until the developers feel the pain of this math mangling, they won't change anything.
+In my opinion, the best fix would probably be a way in the code to delineate a block to say "don't mess with the formatting of this block, but lint it all you want".

 ## Caution